ahgroup/DSAIDE/inst/docsfordevelopers/documentation.md

 ### Main content
 * The main R functions, i.e. the menu and the simulation scripts are in the /R folder.
 They all start with simulate_.
 The /R folder also has a few helper functions.
 * The /inst folder contains several subfolders:
-  * The shiny apps are in the inst/shinyapps/ subfolder (which gets copied to /shinyapps in the deployed package).
-Each App has an app.R file and Rmd+HTML files containing the documentation.
+  * inst/shinyapps/ contains all shiny apps (which get copied to /shinyapps in the deployed package).
+Each App has its own folder with an app.R file and Rmd+HTML files containing the documentation.
-  * There are a few other folders in the inst/shinyapps/ directory which do not correspond to shiny apps.
-Those are:
-    * The /media folder contains figures and a bib file used as part of the documentation (i.e. the Rmd files).
-Note that this is not part of the CRAN R package for size reasons, but if you fork the project from github it will be included.
-    * The /styles folder contains css styling for the documentation
   * /inst/docsfordevelopers contains this file.
 It also contains a sub-folder with starter files to allow development of new apps for the package.
   * /inst/simulatorfunctions contains the R code for all simulator functions for easy access and editing by users.
   * /inst/doc contains the vignettes, this folder should not be edited, see below.
+  * inst/media folder contains figures and a bib file used as part of the documentation (i.e. the Rmd files).
+It also contains some css and html files used in other files.
+    Note that this is not part of the CRAN R package for size reasons, but if you fork the project from github it will be included.

 ### Other folders
 * folder /auxilliary contains package related resources, not needed for package build